 Shared Layers are most often things that you want on each Canvas that won’t be changed often, but need to be easy to change when you do—they make sharing common assets easy.
 Headers, footers, logos — things like that.

-Use artboards and Artboard Layers for organizing your document and setting up elements for exporting.
+Use artboards and Artboard Layers for organizing your document and, on the Mac, setting up elements for exporting.
 They uniquely alter your interactions with elements above them by making moves quick and easy: anything contained in or on an artboard will be moved at the same time.

 When Canvases become cluttered, subgraphs are the easiest way to clean them up.
 Subgraphs enable you to collapse graphics that don’t need to be shown all the times, but remain a click away.